ARMmbed/GettingStartedmbedOS/Docs/Full_Guide/app_on_yotta.md

 * Change the *minor* if you have new functionality that is *fully* backwards compatible.

-* Change the *patch* if you have only backwards compatible bug fixes or changes that don't affect behaviour, like whitespace edits.
+* Change the *patch* if you have only backwards compatible bug fixes or changes that don't affect behavior, like whitespace edits.

 To change the version: